 sudo ufw deny from 203.13.56.121

-If a hacker is using multiple IP addresses within the same subnet to attack your system, you can block the entire subnet by specifying the IP range in CIDR notation:
+If an attacker is using multiple IP addresses within the same subnet to target your system, you can block the entire subnet by specifying the IP range in CIDR notation:

 You can also create rules to deny access to specific ports for the blocked IP or IP range.
 For example, to block connections from the same subnet to ports 80 and 443, you can use the following commands: